6 Ways Creatine Supports Health

 4. Moisture Retention

-Creatine can help the skin retain moisture, leading to improved skin hydration.
+Creatine can help retain moisture, leading not just to enhanced muscle growth for professional athletes but also to improved skin hydration for everyday people.
 This is crucial for maintaining skin's suppleness and preventing dryness.

 5. Protection Against Damage